 What is carbon sequestration?

 Carbon sequestration refers to the process that happens in conjunction with photosynthesis.
-Like all plants, bamboo takes in sunlight, water and carbon dioxide, and turns it into vital nutrition (i.e. sugar), and releases essential (to humans) oxygen.
-Carbon remains as a byproduct of this miraculous formula and gets stored, or sequestered, in the roots of plants and trees.
+Like all plants, bamboo takes in sunlight, water and carbon dioxide, and turns it into vital nutrition (i.e., sugar), and releases essential (to humans) oxygen.
+Solid carbon is then incorporated into the plant’s biomass, where it can remain for many years.

-The carbon, stored inside the plant’s biomass, is called a carbon sink.
-Carbon sinks are crucial to the earth’s ecosystem and for keeping the atmosphere in equilibrium.
+This carbon, stored inside the plant’s biomass, is called a carbon sink.
+Carbon sinks are crucial to the Earth’s ecosystem and for keeping the atmosphere in equilibrium.
 As carbon levels in the atmosphere continue to rise, the dangers associated with climate change grow more severe.

 So it’s a two-part process.
-First, plants and trees absorb carbon from the atmosphere.
-Next, they store this carbon in their roots and biomass.
+First, plants and trees absorb CO₂ from the atmosphere.
+Then, they store solid carbon in their roots and biomass.

-But every time a tree is cut down, a little more carbon is released from the sink and into the atmosphere.
+When trees are harvested or forests are cleared, a portion of the stored carbon eventually returns to the atmosphere through decomposition, burning, or processing.
 So when great forests in Brazil and Malaysia are logged or burned down, we’re not only losing the trees, which act as the lungs of the planet.
 Equally catastrophic are the enormous quantities of carbon being released from underneath these ancient forests.

 Why is bamboo so good at carbon sequestration?

-But that’s not all.
-As a grass, bamboo easily replenishes itself after harvesting.
+Furthermore, as a perennial grass, bamboo easily replenishes itself after harvesting.
 In other words, like a lawn that’s been cut, the bamboo grows right back.
-Unlike trees and annual crops which get harvested and then need to be replanted, the rhizome roots of bamboo plants live to produce more shoots.
+Unlike trees and annual crops, which get harvested and then need to be replanted, the rhizome roots of bamboo plants live to produce more shoots.
 Because the bamboo doesn’t die, it doesn’t release its carbon sink the way a tree does after it’s cut down.

 Bamboo for perpetual harvest